jaschoen/XKCD_np_complete/README.md

 # To do list:
 	-Convert to rails app
-	-separate output methods and business logic to distinct classes -More specs, better specs, DRYer specs
+	-Separate output methods and business logic to distinct classes -More specs, better specs, DRYer specs